bureado/aad-login/README.md

 # aad-login

+## IMPORTANT

+**With [Azure Active Directory authentication for Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/login-using-aad) in preview, this project has been deprecated.
+Please also note that this project, `aad-login`, and the package used by the feature mentioned above, `aadlogin` are not related in any way (well, they both use PAM)**

+**The code was a hacky POC to begin with, and never implemented handling MFA, but it's here as a reference for anyone trying to do PAM with custom scripts, as I'd much rather prefer people to use PAM than to try to write and maintain authentication logic elsewhere.**

+## Description

-Allows Linux user authentication to Azure AD via pam_exec
+Allows Linux user authentication to Azure AD via pam_exec for overly simplistic, non-production use cases

 ## Prerequisites